Welcome to Epidemiology! It is the right time to be an epidemiologist.

 - Those without formal training in the health professions who wish to pursue epidemiology as a first career and pursue a PhD.

-- Students straight from a BSc/BA who wish to enter a 45 credit MPH program.
+- Students straight from a BS/BA who wish to enter a 45 credit MPH program.

 Faculty in each of these areas have major research and/or community service programs that provide excellent facilities for student research and field training.

-The Department of Epidemiology is also home to four major centers:
+The Department of Epidemiology is also home to two major centers:

-- The Center for Aging and Population Health is a central focus for prevention of age-related disabilities, and includes a CDC funded prevention research center.
+- The Center for Aging and Population Health is a central focus for prevention of age-related disabilities, field investigation and prevention clinical trials.

 - The Epidemiology Data Center coordinates a large number of multi-center clinical trials and registries, and is a focus of expertise in data management and analysis.

 I encourage you to contact us with any questions while you are engaged in your application and admissions process.
-You’re choosing to join a department rich with history and demonstrated success.
+You’re choosing to join a department committed to changing public health for the better.